December 19, 1987: Sweden triumph over upstarts India in unlikely Davis Cup final

 The 1988 Davis Cup final was hosted by Sweden, and it was held on indoor clay at the Scandinavium Arena, in Göteborg.
 The arena, inaugurated in 1971, had hosted many different sports events, from the World Ice Hockey Championships to the European Athletics Indoor Championships, but also many concerts, including Led Zeppelin or, more recently, Whitney Houston.
 The Scandinavium, which could accommodate roughly 12,000 spectators, had already hosted the 1984 Davis Cup final, when Sweden heavily defeated the United States to win the tournament.

-In the semi-finals, the Indian players took advantage of Pat Cash’s injury to clinch an unexpected 3-2 victory, after their No 1 player, Ramesh Krishnan, defeated Wally Masur in the deciding match (8-6, 6-4, 6-4).
+In the semi-final against Australia, the Indian players took advantage of Pat Cash’s injury to clinch an unexpected 3-2 victory, after their No 1 player, Ramesh Krishnan, defeated Wally Masur in the deciding match (8-6, 6-4, 6-4).

-Sweden was playing the Davis Cup final for the fifth consecutive year, but usually, most of the players involved on both sides were top 10 players: in 1984, the Swedish team had faced John McEnroe and Jimmy Connors; in 1985, they had to deal with Boris Becker; in 1986, they had competed with Pat Cash.
-This time, their No 1 opponent, Krishnan, was world No 56, and his teammates were outside the top 200!
+Sweden were playing the Davis Cup final for the fifth consecutive year, but usually most of the players involved on both sides were top 10 players: in 1984, the Swedish team had faced John McEnroe and Jimmy Connors; in 1985, they had to deal with Boris Becker; in 1986, they had competed with Pat Cash.
+This time, their top-ranked opponent, Krishnan, was world No 56, and his team-mates were outside the top 200!
 On top of that, Sweden, with 5 players in the top 20, had chosen to play on clay, which favoured their No 2 player, Mats Wilander, two-time Roland-Garros champion.

 This time, there was no miracle for India.
 The Swedish No 1, Stefan Edberg, was injured, but he was replaced by Anders Jarryd, world No 15, who, at the time, was maybe even better than Edberg on clay.